Distributed Information-based Source Seeking: Experiments

 We repeat the experiments of seeking a static source.
 The sensor locations are initialized in the same way as in the previous subsection \ref{sec:advantage}.
 The source is still situated at $(6,6)$.
 We use the fixed location $(3,3)$ as the initial guess of the source location for the centralized control group.
 As for the first three distributed groups, each sensor uses an independent random location in $[0,3]\times [0,3]$ as the initial guess.

-\modified{The main results are shown in Fig. \ref{fig:Internal-Compare} of Section \ref{sec:distributed-main-result} showing the time evolution of median sensor-source distance and estimation error}.
-All variations converge to the source in around $100\sim 125$ steps. \modified{Sections \ref{sec:entire-team-convergence} and \ref{sec:success-perfect-finish} further analyze the data from Section \ref{sec:distributed-main-result} to demonstrate the advantage of our distributed algorithm over Variations I and II in terms of full-team convergence and success/perfect finish rates.}
+The main results are shown in Fig. \ref{fig:Internal-Compare}, showing the time evolution of median sensor-source distance and estimation error.
+All variations converge to the source in around $100$-$125$ steps.
+Sections \ref{sec:entire-team-convergence} and \ref{sec:success-perfect-finish} further analyze the data from Fig. \ref{fig:Internal-Compare} to demonstrate the advantage of our distributed algorithm over Variations I and II in terms of full-team convergence and success/perfect finish rates.